radiant/radiant-clipped-extension/HELP_admin.markdown

 ###Usage

-Once installed, you get a new Tab with the entire assets library, a Bucket à la Mephisto (though only the concept is stolen) and a search.
-You can also easily attach assets to any page and directly upload them to a page.
+This is changing fast and the new interface will be described shortly.
+You can think of it as reusable page attachments through a compact interface presented largely inside the page-editing view, with fuller asset-administration tools available under the asset tab.

 ###Asset Tags

 There are a veriety of new tags.
 The basic tag is the <r:assets /> tag, which can be used either alone or as a double tag.
 This tag requires the "title" attribute, which references the asset.
-If you use the drag and drop from the asset bucket, this title will be added for you.

 The *&lt;r:assets /&gt;* tag can be combined with other tags for a variety of uses: